void-linux/void-docs/src/config/external-applications.md

 Linux.
 For information on using Flatpak with Void Linux, see the [official Flatpak documentation](https://flatpak.org/setup/Void%20Linux/).

+If sound is not working for programs installed using Flatpak, [PulseAudio](./media/pulseaudio.md) auto-activation might not be working correctly.
+Make sure PulseAudio is running before launching the program.

 Note that Flatpak's sandboxing will not necessarily protect you from any security and/or privacy-violating features of proprietary software.